zdichev/eohn-a2/README.md

 For more info check: https://docs.npmjs.com/cli/install

+> Actually I wired the application in that way that it relies on the packages we just installed.
+Because of time limitation i had to do some plumbing work on its own.
+Don't worry if you have some questions I am around to satisfy your curiosity.
+> - Zarro

-## Add two new pages
+6. Lets add two new pages to our client

-Use ng.cli to add two new components - people and about.
+We'll use ng-cli to add two new components - people and about.
 These components are going to become new pages.
 ```
 ng g component pages/people
 ```